The Mathematical Basics and the Results of the Theory of physical structures

-The dimetric and trimetric phenomenologically symmetric geometries of minimal rank 3 were discussed in \S3, and complete classifications(3.12) - (3.13) and (3.28) - (3.38) have been built for them.
-So it is natural to undertake next classifying dimetric and trimetric phenomenologically symmetric geometries of higher rank, that is of rank 4.
+(3.13) and (3.28) - (3.38) have been built for them.
+So it is natural to undertake next classifying dimetric and trimetric phenomenologically symmet- \ ric geometries of higher rank, that is of rank 4.
 For example, the dimetric phenomenologically symmetric geometry of rank 4 is defined on a four-dimensional manifold by the two-component metric function

 and its phenomenological symmetry is expressed by the equation

 where $\Phi$ is a two-component function of 12 variables.
 The degree of its group symmetry is 6.

 The complete classification of such geometries naturally includes all the pairs of the metric functions of the classification (2.7) -- (2.17), with $f^1(ij)=f^1(x_i,y_i,x_j,y_j)$, \ $f^2(ij)=f^2(z_i,t_i,z_j,t_j)$.
 For example, the combination of the functions (2.7) and (2.12), giving Euclidean plane and the simplectic plane: